Dizziness, weight gain, water retention…

 Remember that these symptoms stem from too much progesterone, but not extreme or excess progesterone levels.

-Slightly high levels can come from taking just a little bit too much over the counter progesterone, pregnenolone or during the luteal phase of your menstrual cycle (last 2 weeks).
+Slightly high levels can come from taking just a little bit too much over-the-counter progesterone (4), pregnenolone, or during the luteal phase of your menstrual cycle (last 2 weeks).

 - Slight dizziness